 Lab tests to diagnose this disease may include:

-Addison’s Disease Causes
+Addison’s Disease Causes and Treatment

 The most common cause of the disease is an autoimmune disorder that targets the adrenal glands.
 Other potential risk factors include cancer and tumors as well as the prolonged use of certain medications like blood thinners and glucocorticoids.
-Less common causes are disorders that affect your pituitary gland or hypothalamus.
+Less common causes are disorders that affect the pituitary gland or hypothalamus.

 Treatment for Addison’s disease usually includes replacement hormone supplements.
 This typically involves oral or injectable corticosteroids.
 These medications are designed to ease the symptoms of the disease by providing the hormones that the adrenal glands normally produce.
 Addison’s Disease Disability benefits can be issued only when one is facing disability issues for more than 12 months due to this disease and they are not expected to get better in future.

-Currently, there isn’t a cure for this type autoimmune disease.
+Currently, there isn’t a cure for this autoimmune disease.
 However, individuals with this disease require treatment for the rest of their lives.

-The prognosis for Addison’s disease is fairly good as long as the patient follows the medical treatment their doctor prescribes.
+The prognosis for Addison’s disease is fairly good as long as the patient follows the medical treatment plan their doctor prescribes.
 Unfortunately, the patient will most likely have to be on medication for the rest of their life in order to balance the affected hormones and manage the symptoms.

 How long can a person live with Addison’s Disease?

-If a doctor has definitively diagnosed a patient with this disease, the patient can live a long life under medical treatment.
+If a doctor has diagnosed a patient with this disease, the patient can live a long life under medical treatment.
 The threat lies when symptoms have gone undiagnosed and an Addisonian Crisis happens.
 If this happens, the person experiencing the symptoms must rush to the emergency room for treatment as the symptoms worsen quickly.
 However, if the disease is already diagnosed, the patient’s life can be long.

 Adrenal Insufficiency vs Addison’s Disease